marcglasberg/asyncredux.com/flutter/advanced-actions/errors-thrown-by-actions.md

 The `parse` method throws a `FormatException` in case of failure, but we actually needed a `UserException`.

-As previously discussed, throwing an `UserException` will automatically show a dialog to the user, where the dialog's message is the exception's message.
+As previously discussed, throwing a `UserException` will automatically show a dialog to the user, where the dialog's message is the exception's message.

 This is a possible solution, using `try/catch`: